 All students take a Special Subject and a dissertation, as we think that they are important staples of a History degree.
 These modules give you the chance to explore your chosen topic in detail, alongside a leading expert in the field, helping you to further develop your knowledge and research skills.
 The unusually wide-ranging research expertise at Sheffield means that, with modules focusing on themes such as gender and domesticity; art; war and violence; cultural change; medicine and science, you'll be spoilt for choice.

-You can choose take one unrestricted 20 credit module from another department in place of either The Uses of History or the Comparative Option, subject to the approval of the Department.
+You can choose take one unrestricted 20 credit module from another department in place of the thematic option, subject to the approval of the Department.

 Teaching and learning

 You will experience a variety of teaching by leading historians who bring their award-winning research to life.

 This will include regular lecturers and seminars complemented by individual tutorials and supervision sessions.
 We firmly believe in the importance of high-quality, small group teaching so your seminars will be including a maximum of 12 students in the first year and 16 students in the second and final year.

 As you progress through your degree these seminars will become more important - the Special Subject is taught through 4 hours of seminar each week throughout the full academic year.